dcsimg

 Part of the fee also contributes towards Freeview and Freesat, and towards the UK broadband rollout, funding local TV channels and S4C, the Welsh language TV channel, as agreed with the government as part of the 2010 licence fee settlement.

 The Government is responsible for setting the level of the licence fee.
-In December 2023 the Secretary of State announced that the Government would raise the licence fee by 6.7%, in line with inflation, taking effect from 1 April 2024.
-This will bring the cost of a colour licence fee to £169.50 per year and a black and white licence fee to £57 per year.
+In November 2024 the Secretary of State announced that the Government would raise the licence fee by 2.9%, in line with annual CPI inflation, taking effect from 1 April 2025.
+This will bring the cost of a colour licence fee to £174.50 per year and a black and white licence fee to £58.50 per year.

-This is a rise of under 3p a day and is the first time the licence fee has increased since 1 April 2021.
+This is a rise of just over 1p a day and is the second time the licence fee has increased since 1 April 2021.

 1, 2 Source: BBC’s Annual Report 2020/21 (English)